-Friday Hacks happen every Friday at 6:30pm in Seminar Room 3, level 2 of Town Plaza, University Town, National University of Singapore.
+When and where do Friday Hacks happen?
+Friday Hacks happen every Friday at 6:30pm, at Seminar Room 5, Level 2, Town Plaza, University Town, National University of Singapore unless otherwise stated.

+How do I get there from outside campus, and where can I park?
 The closest MRT station is at Clementi.
-Take either the 96 from the bus interchange (which is at Clementi mall) towards Singapore Polytechnic, and get off 3 bus stops later.
-(You may also take bus 183 from the MRT station, but bus frequency for 183 is low).
+Take either 96 from the bus interchange towards Singapore Polytechnic, and get off 3 bus stops later.
+(You may also take bus 183 from the MRT station, but the bus frequency for 183 is low).

+Who is welcome to speak?
 Anyone!
 We do give some preference to NUS students, staff and professors, but we regularly invite speakers from all parts of the industry.

-We’ve had speakers from Google, Quora, Palantir, Thought Works, Pivotal Labs, Nokia, RIM, and Viki, amongst many others.
+Who has given a Friday Hacks talk?
+We’ve had speakers from Google, Quora, Palantir, Thought Works, Pivotal Labs, Nokia, Carousell, and Viki, amongst many others.

+What time should speakers arrive?
 People start streaming in at 6pm, but Friday Hacks are informal, so anytime between 6pm–7pm is okay.
 The actual event starts at 7pm.

+What topic should I talk about?
 Technical topics, of course!
 Talking about a weekend hack project, your research, or some ideas you recently had about tech are all great topics for a Friday Hacks talk.
 The more code you show, the better!
 Note though that you should not give a recruiting pitch.
-Focus on the technology, and you’ll find that people will be more receptive to any pitch you may give at the tail end of your talk.
+We find that people are more receptive to pitches given at the tail end of technical talks.

-Anyone is welcomed to attend Friday Hacks, though the audience would be primarily NUS School of Computing students.
+What’s the audience like?
+Anyone is welcome to attend Friday Hacks, though our audience is primarily NUS School of Computing students.
 From experience, we expect 30–50 students on average at every weekly meeting.

-We have a Windows desktop, a projector with VGA and adapters from Mini-DisplayPort, a large whiteboard, and wireless network access.
+What tools are provided?
+We have a Windows desktop, a projector with VGA, a large whiteboard, and wireless network access.
 Let us know in your email if you need anything else and we’ll see what we can do.